System Innovations Grant

 • The lead organization has been incorporated as a not for profit for at least 5 years or more.

-• The lead organization and the majority of collaborative members reflect the communities and populations served.
+• The lead organization and the collaborative members reflect the communities and populations served.

 • The lead organization has a clear mandate and track record for serving and engaging youth between the ages of 12-29.